 Diane Nelson defends Joker, not Zack Snyder

-Diane Nelson didn't go into further detail, but obviously there seems to be bad blood between Nelson and Geoff Johns, which may have led to her departure from DC, or even both of them (Johnson continues to write comics for DC, but interestingly enough Doomsday Clock has been severely delayed).
+Diane Nelson didn't go into further detail, but obviously there seems to be bad blood between Nelson and Geoff Johns, which may have led to her departure from DC, or even both of them (Johns continues to write comics for DC, but interestingly enough Doomsday Clock has been severely delayed).

 Regarding the fans' comments about Zack Snyder, Snyder received a lot of heat following the release of Man of Steel for all the violence surrounding Superman battling Zod and the Kryptonians in the streets of Smallville and city of Metropolis, as the argument was Superman should have taken the fight to a cornfield (yet Superman is fighting a dozen Kryptonian super soldiers that share the same powers and he never really used his powers before in battle...
 I digress).

 Snyder also received heat for Batman vs. Superman, and of course, was replaced on Justice League, leading to fans begging for the release of the Snyder Cut, as it has also been said WB execs massively interfered with Snyder's DCEU vision.